NovatecConsulting/tc-showcase-rabbitmq/README.md

 ```

-## Implemmentation of Messaging Patterns using RabbitMQ
+## Implementation of Messaging Patterns using RabbitMQ
 ### Competing Consumers
 The Competing Consumers Pattern (also know as Point-to-Point) describes the scenario when one producer can publish
 messages to a messaging queue.
 Those messages can be processed by any of multiple consumers while each message will only be processed once.